Debriding agent (On the skin)

 Ethezyme 830 Papain, Santyl, TBC

 When This Medicine Should Not Be Used

 Foam, Spray, Liquid, Ointment, Gel/Jelly

-- Wash your hands with soap and water before and after using this medicine.
+- Wash your hands with soap and water before and after you use this medicine.
 This medicine should only be used on your skin.
 Do not get this medicine in your eyes, nose, or mouth.

 - Before using a new spray bottle, prime the pump by holding the spray upright directly over the wound, and pumping 6 to 8 times.